epsy/clize/docs/index.rst

     Hello john!

-.. rubric:: Where to start?
+.. rubric:: Interested?

 * Follow the :ref:`tutorial <basics>`
 * Browse the |examples_url|_
+* Check out :ref:`why Clize was made <why>`
 * Star, watch or fork `Clize on GitHub <https://github.com/epsy/clize>`_

+Here is the full table of contents:

 .. _about: